List of Fast & Furious characters: Letty Ortiz

-In Furious 7, Letty temporarily leaves Dom to sort through her amnesia and find out who she is on her own, as she doesn't entirely have feelings for him.
-However, after Deckard Shaw kills Han and blows up Dom's house, Letty rejoins the team.
+In Furious 7, Letty temporarily leaves Dom to sort through her amnesia and find out who she is on her own, as she does not entirely have feelings for him.
+However, Letty rejoins the team in stopping Mose Jakande from activating God's Eye.
 During the course of the mission, Letty's memories begin to come back after hitting her head in a fight with Kara, including that she and Dom were married some point before Fast & Furious.
 Letty is last seen with her husband and friends on the beach, commenting on how different things will be now that Brian O'Conner is retiring to be with Mia and their children.

 In The Fate of the Furious, Letty and Dom are enjoying their honeymoon in Havana.
 Everyone is taken by surprise when Dom seemingly betrays them in Berlin.
 While the others are convinced of his betrayal, only Letty knew something was wrong and suspected someone was blackmailing him.
-Her suspicion proved true when Cipher and Dom attacked Mr. Nobody's secret base and it's revealed that Elena, Dom's former girlfriend he had dated when it was believed Letty was dead, and her child (Dom's son) have been kidnapped.
+Her suspicion proved true when Cipher and Dom attacked Mr. Nobody's secret base and it is revealed that Elena, Dom's former girlfriend he had dated when it was believed Letty was dead, and her child (Dom's son) have been kidnapped.
 After stopping Cipher's plan and saving Dom, she is last seen meeting Dom's son, named Brian, and attending a dinner with the crew, along with Hobbs, Mr. Nobody, and Little Nobody.

 In F9, Letty is living with Dom and little Brian off the grid on a farm, knowing that Cipher will come for them.
 The crew arrive and inform them that Cipher had been captured by Mr. Nobody on a plane, but a third party interfered and took her, and that the government wants them to go to the crash site.
 Letty agrees, while Dom is hesitant at first to go with them on the mission but he decides to join.
 They run into Dom's younger brother Jakob, a rogue agent who has joined forces with an aristocrat named Otto to obtain a device called Project Aries and holds a personal grudge against his older brother for banishing him.
 She later teams up with Mia to go to Japan and discovers that Han is alive and in connection Project Aries.
 After Jakob gets Project Aries, Letty saves Dom from drowning after battling henchmen and helps the crew stop Otto and Cipher from activating Project Aries, aided by Jakob who decides to help them after being betrayed.
 She sees Jakob drive away after Dom allows him to flee and attends a barbeque with the crew to celebrate their victory.

-Letty is portrayed by Michelle Rodriguez.
-Young Letty Ortiz is portrayed by Azia Dinea Hale.
+Letty Ortiz is portrayed by Michelle Rodriguez and young Letty is portrayed by Azia Dinea Hale.